PsyTeachR/reprores-v2/docs/00-intro.md

 ::: {.try data-latex=""}
-How many different ways can you find to discover what functions are available in the dataskills package?
+How many different ways can you find to discover what functions are available in the reprores package?
 :::

-Loading dataskills2 automatically loads the `psyteachr` package, which contains datasets that we will be using in future lessons. `getdata()` creates a directory called "data" with all of the class datasets.
+Reprores contains datasets that we will be using in future lessons. `getdata()` creates a directory called "data" with all of the class datasets.

 ```r